 There was a movie titled Duchess that was based on the 5th Duchess of Devonshire, Georgiana and it helped to make Chatsworth popular.
 People want to check out the place where Georgiana lived.
 Therefore, they created a gallery hallway to share Georgiana’s lifestyle.
 That gallery was beautifully staged.

 Another gallery hallway on the other end was also completely redone to showcase the current Duke’s and Duchess’ modern art collections.
 Two hallways in parallel, one modern, one classic.
 Both renovations were done in the past several years.

 The team at Chatsworth understand that the estate, in a way, is their product.
-They constantly improve the customer experience by moving things arounds and bringing new collections to enhance their product.
-See the mixture of old books next to the modern art ceramic collections]
+They constantly improve the customer experience by moving things around and bringing new collections to enhance their product.
+See the mixture of old books next to the modern art ceramic collections.

 This is nothing new to tech companies who are constantly adding new features and revamping their product offerings.
 I am impressed to see a similar approach at Chatsworth.